 A year on loan at Sevilla followed and Villarreal actually bought the midfielder, only for his performances to persuade Barca to take advantage of their buyback clause.

 Despite joining Barcelona on the back of yet another ban for biting, Suarez slotted in seamlessly to establish himself as one of the best players in the world.
-Slotting in alongside Neymar and Messi, for a period the front three were unstoppable.
+Slotting in alongside Neymar and Messi, the front three were unstoppable under Luis Enrique.

 The Uruguayan scored 198 goals in 283 appearances, and has four La Liga titles, four Spanish Cups, two Spanish Super Cups, the Champions League, the UEFA Super Cup and the Club World Cup from his six years at the club.

 — LALIGA English (@LaLigaEN) March 13, 2018